fastapi/typer/docs/features.md

     * `--install-completion`: Install completion for the current shell.
     * `--show-completion`: Show completion for the current shell, to copy it or customize the installation.

-    If you didn't add `shellingham` those *CLI Options* take a parameter with the name of the shell to install completion for, e.g.:
+    If you didn't add `shellingham` those *CLI options* take a value with the name of the shell to install completion for, e.g.:

     * `--install-completion bash`.
     * `--show-completion powershell`.